Published Date: January 27, 2017

 - have the skills and knowledge of the products or services pertaining to their new business.

-Priority must be given to individuals who:
+Priority will be given to individuals who:

 - own a minimum of 51% of the proposed business, and